Judge issues temporary restraining order dictating conditions inside Broadview ICE facility

 The lawsuit claimed agents at the facility "cut off detainees from the outside world," which the government has denied.

-The plaintiffs urged Gettleman to issue a restraining order setting out specific conditions for the facility – including how many people can be kept in holding rooms or cells; regular cleaning of the facility; clean bedding and mats for each detainee held overnight; adequate supplies of soap and other hygiene products; and other conditions.

-If those conditions can't be met within three days, the plaintiffs wanted a restriction placed on holding any detainees in Broadview for more than 12 hours.
+If those conditions could not be met within three days, the plaintiffs wanted a restriction placed on holding any detainees in Broadview for more than 12 hours.
+But those limits were not included in Gettleman's order.

-Government lawyers have argued that such restrictions would "halt the government's ability to enforce immigration law in Illinois."
+Government lawyers had argued that the sweeping restrictions the plaintiffs had sought would "halt the government's ability to enforce immigration law in Illinois."